zixiangcodes/react-assessment/README.md

 # React-Assessment
 A simple React App with CRUD and Pagination features.

 Created with Create React App.
+Pre-chatgpt era.

 # Introduction
 As part of the assessment for React in the Fave Tech Hub program, I was required to make a React app project.